-- 3.1 Having established roles and responsibilities for risk management, the Board must ensure that it has the skills and expertise necessary.
-It will achieve this by providing Risk Management Training for Executive Officers and where appropriate providing awareness courses that address the individual needs of both the manual workforce and office staff.
+- 3.1 Having established roles and responsibilities for risk management, the Cowick & Snaith Internal Drainage Board must ensure that they have the skills and expertise necessary.
+They will achieve this by providing Risk Management Training for Members and Management staff and where appropriate providing awareness courses that address the individual needs of other staff/contractors.

 - 3.2 Training will include seminars focusing on best practice in risk management and awareness courses will also focus on specific risks in areas such as the following:

 - Governance

-- Members and officers 'Roles and Responsibilities'
+- Members 'Roles and Responsibilities'

 - Flood Risk Strategy

 - Partnership working

 - Project management

-- Employment Law
+- Employment Law (if relevant)

-- Operation of Board vehicles and equipment - Manual labour tasks e.g. Health and Safety issues
+- Operation of Board equipment

+- Manual labour tasks e.g. Health and Safety issues

-This will also be supported by information and guidance updates provided during meetings of committees and the Full Board.
+This will also be supported by information and guidance updates provided during Board meetings.